-Our Kent vets perform a number of surgical procedures at our clinic, including soft tissue surgery, ocular surgery, c-sections, spay & neuter procedures and more.
+Our Kent vets perform veterinary surgery at our clinic, including soft tissue surgery, ocular surgery, spay & neuter procedures and more.

 At our Kent clinic, we use stringent surgical protocols and surgical techniques to offer a range of surgical procedures for cats and dogs.